 Conservation work and a management plan lead to the protection of cultural history

-At the turn of the twenty-first century, only a small section of Cinque Terre was still being used for agricultural production and the populations of the surrounding towns were shrinking.
-Due to the increasing lack of maintenance, the stone buttresses that supported the terraces were collapsing and causing landslides toward the towns below.
-World Monuments Fund included Cinque Terre on the World Monuments Watch in 2000 and 2002 in order to draw attention to the impending loss of a vibrant and valuable cultural landscape.
-WMF strongly believed that the solution to this problem would depend on involving the local communities and making the terraces economically viable again.
-WMF secured a grant to finance a study for the planning and conservation of the terraced land of Cinque Terre, which included architectural surveys and documentation, materials analysis, training of local researchers, and strategic planning for development and sustainable tourism.
+At the turn of the twenty-first century, only a small section of Cinque Terre was still being used for agricultural production and the populations of the towns in the region were shrinking.
+Due to increasing lack of maintenance, the stone buttresses that supported the terraces were collapsing and causing landslides toward the buildings below.
+Cinque Terre was included on the World Monuments Watch in 2000 in order to draw attention to the impending loss of a vibrant and valuable cultural landscape.
+We strongly believed that the solution to this problem would depend on making the terraces economically viable again through collaboration with local communities.
+Almost immediately after the announcement of the Watch in October 1999 a national park was established at Cinque Terre, and in the months that followed the Italian Ministry of the Environment contributed funds for the repair of the terraces.
+In 2000 we secured an American Express grant to finance a study for the planning and conservation of the terraced land of Cinque Terre, which included architectural surveys and documentation, materials analysis, training of local researchers, and strategic planning for development and sustainable tourism.

 Cinque Terre was included on the Watch again in 2002, and in May of that year the Italian regional government of Liguria committed finances to the site.
 Further funding from American Express was used to create usable tools for the site’s development from the information gathered during the last Watch cycle.
 For example, guides for the site’s sustainable development and the conservation of its dry stone walls were compiled, and a Geographic Information System (GIS) organized data collected from surveys.
 This study was completed in 2004 and was a crucial tool in the subsequent creation of a site management plan.